September 2nd, 2021

 - Develop and submit persuasive proposals for corporate sponsorship for secure funding towards the IMNDA’s various support services.

-- Compile and share detailed reports regularly with the National Development Manager identifying areas for leverage and opportunity.
+- Compile and share detailed reports regularly with the Fundraising Manager identifying areas for leverage and opportunity.

 - Attend events and conferences to build the IMNDA’s profile within the corporate sector and identify opportunities to present IMNDA’s work to prospective and existing donors.